bodhiblues/agentsalad/src/posts/5-ways-ai-agents-will-change-web-design.md

 title: '5 Key Ways AI Agents Will Change Website Design'
 date: '2025-05-30'
 excerpt: 'The rise of AI agents—autonomous systems that can interact with digital environments on behalf of users—is reshaping the internet as we know it.
 As these agents become more prevalent in how people search, shop, and interact online, **website design must evolve** to accommodate this new kind of "user."'
+tags: ['MCP', 'AI Agents', 'Website Design']
+readTime: '5 min read'
+published: true
 seo:
   title: '5 Key Ways AI Agents Will Change Website Design - AgentSalad'
   description: 'The rise of AI agents—autonomous systems that can interact with digital environments on behalf of users—is reshaping the internet as we know it.
-As these agents become more prevalent in how people search, shop, and interact online, **website design must evolve** to accommodate this new kind of "user."'
+As these agents become more prevalent in how people search, shop, and interact online, website design must evolve to accommodate this new kind of user.'
-tags: ['MCP, AI Agents, Website Design']
-readTime: '5 min read'
-published: true
+---

 # 5 Key Ways AI Agents Will Change Website Design